 Quotation of TFNs is also a condition of receipt of most Australian Government assistance payments.

-The Tax File Number Guidelines 2011 (TFN Guidelines) issued under s 17 of the Privacy Act 1988 (Privacy Act) regulate the collection, storage, use, disclosure, security and disposal of individuals' TFN information.
-The TFN Guidelines only apply to the TFN information of individuals and do not apply to TFN information about other legal entities such as corporations, partnerships, superannuation funds and trusts.
+The Privacy (Tax File Number) Rule 2015 (TFN Rule) issued under s 17 of the Privacy Act 1988 (Privacy Act) regulates the collection, storage, use, disclosure, security and disposal of individuals' TFN information.
+The TFN Rule only applies to the TFN information of individuals and does not apply to TFN information about other legal entities such as corporations, partnerships, superannuation funds and trusts.

-The TFN Guidelines are legally binding.
-A breach of the TFN Guidelines is an interference with privacy under the Privacy Act.
+The TFN Rule is legally binding.
+A breach of the TFN Rule is an interference with privacy under the Privacy Act.
 Individuals who consider that their TFN information has been mishandled may make a complaint to the Office of the Australian Information Commissioner (OAIC).

 TFN guidance material

-Privacy fact sheet 6 is not legally binding — it is intended to provide guidance related to the handling of TFNs and assistance in interpreting the TFN Guidelines.
+Privacy fact sheet 6 on TFNs is not legally binding — it is intended to provide guidance related to the handling of TFNs and assistance in interpreting the TFN Rule.
 Privacy fact sheet 6 uses frequently asked questions to suggest a number of steps individuals and TFN recipients, including investment bodies, should consider taking to protect the privacy of TFN information.

-Privacy fact sheet 6 should be read in conjunction with the TFN Guidelines and the advisory 'Classes of lawful tax file number recipients' document that the ATO and the Australian Prudential Regulation Authority (APRA) have released.
-This document is not part of the TFN Guidelines and is not legally binding.
-It is a joint ATO and APRA document and constitutes part of the ATO and APRA's obligations under the TFN Guidelines to publish information on the classes of persons or bodies who are authorised by law to request an individual quote that individual's TFN.
+Privacy fact sheet 6 should be read in conjunction with the TFN Rule and the advisory 'Classes of lawful tax file number recipients' document that the ATO and the Australian Prudential Regulation Authority (APRA) have released.
+This document is not part of the TFN Rule and is not legally binding.
+It is a joint ATO and APRA document and constitutes part of the obligations the ATO and APRA have under the TFN Rule to publish information on the classes of persons or bodies who are authorised by law to request an individual quote their TFN.

 Sections 8WA and 8WB of the TAA create offences for unauthorised requirements or requests that a person's TFN be quoted, and the unauthorised recording, maintaining a record of, use or disclosure of an individual's TFN respectively, unless an exception applies.
 Provisions regulating TFNs are also contained in Part VA of the Income Tax Assessment Act 1936.
-In addition, the Data-matching Program (Assistance and Tax) Act 1990 provides for, and regulates, the matching of records between the ATO and assistance agencies using the TFN in a data-matching process.
+In addition, the Data-matching Program (Assistance and Tax) Act 1990 provides for, and regulates, the matching of records between the ATO and assistance agencies using the TFN.

 In the context of superannuation, Part 25A of the Superannuation Industry (Supervision) Act 1993 (SIS Act) and Part 11 of the Retirement Savings Accounts Act 1997 (RSA Act) also contain rules and restrictions on the quotation, use and transfer of TFNs.
 Furthermore, under the SIS Act and RSA Act, APRA can make legislative instruments that approve the manner of quoting TFNs.